danielmjordan/true-mock-TA/README.md

 Learn the fundamentals of application structure and database integration by making a web app that renders the most horrible movies as listed on 'themoviedb.org' based on certain search criteria, namely genre.
 The user should be able to save a movie to their 'favorites' list and delete movies from this list.

+### API KEY

+**Do NOT** push your API key to GitHub, instead create a config.js file in the root and export it.
+Import as necessary.

 ### Basic functionality:

 [ ] User should be able to search for the worst movies from any of the official genres listed on 'themoviedb.org'